algermissen/ciron/README.md

 ===============

 The library interprets all incoming data as byte sequences to stay clear of any encoding issues.
-If you are seeling strings, you have to provide them in UTF-8 encoded unsigned char arrays.
+If you are sealing strings, you have to provide them in UTF-8 encoded unsigned char arrays.